Stormy110/ClassNotes/README.md

 # ClassNotes
-These are the classmates for my blog
+These are the classnotes
+for my blog